oddkiva/sara/README.md

 easy-to-use library and also to gain a better mastery of the C++ language.

 Today openCV has evolved a lot.
 Despite that, openCV has yet to convince me to use it, API-wise.
-I also want to keep my library alive.
+Another reason is that I also want to keep my library alive.

 Build the libraries